solidgoldpig/monzo-bank/README.md

 Please refer to the built-in documentation for further details.

-    mondo --help
+    monzo --help

 ### Bash completion

-Programmable completions are provided for commands and options by the `mondo.completions.bash` file in the module’s bin directory.
+Programmable completions are provided for commands and options by the `monzo.completions.bash` file in the module’s bin directory.
 Either source the file directly or copy it to wherever your system looks for completion files.

 ### CLI config files

-By default, the `mondo` cli tool looks for its config file (`mondo-cli.config.json`) in the user’s home directory.
+By default, the `monzo` cli tool looks for its config file (`monzo-cli.config.json`) in the user’s home directory.

-To override this, pass the config option or set the `mondo-cli.config` environment variable.
+To override this, pass the config option or set the `monzo-cli.config` environment variable.

 The config file stores developer and user details, app tokens and any default values for command options.